Homecoming (1941 film): Historical context

 Hitler intended Poland to serve as the Lebensraum for the German people, and declared that only the soil, not the people, could be Germanized.
 This did not mean a total extermination of all people there, as Eastern Europe was regarded as having people of Aryan/Nordic descent, particularly among their leaders.
 Germanisation began with the classification of people suitable as defined on the Nazi Volksliste, and treated according to their categorisation.
 Those unfit for Germanisation were to be expelled from the areas marked out for German settlement; those who resisted Germanization were to be sent to concentration camps or executed.

 To foment support, Nazi propaganda presented the annexation as necessary to protect the German minorities there.
-Alleged massacres of Germans, such as Bloody Sunday were used in such propaganda, and Heimkehr drew on such attempts although allowing the Volksdeutsche characters depicted to survive.
+Alleged massacres of Germans, such as Bloody Sunday were used in such propaganda, and Homecoming drew on such attempts although allowing the Volksdeutsche characters depicted to survive.
 The introduction explicitly states that hundreds of thousands of Germans in Poland suffered likewise.
 Many terror tactics depicted were those used by the Nazis themselves against minorities.

 Similar treatment was given to anti-Serbian propaganda, in Menschen im Sturm.